 The judge found that the 2003 agreement had been breached materially and irremediably.
 HHJ Hacon said that domain names (unlike telephone numbers) can be and are freely traded.
 He concluded that, like registered trade marks, domain names are intangible personal property.

 Hanger Holdings therefore acquired an equitable interest in the domain name when the 2003 agreement was terminated, and the company is entitled to call for the assignment of the domain name and other rights.

 With the growth in online commerce, domain names are increasingly valuable assets for many companies.
 This decision affirms for the first time in the UK that they should be treated as personal property in the same way as other IP rights such as trade marks.

-To find out more contact Rosie Burbidge, Intellectual Property Partner at Gunnercooke LLP in London - firstname.lastname@example.org #domain #domainname #blackjack #IP #intellectualproperty #trademark #tech #technology #ownership
+To find out more about the issues raised in this blog contact Rosie Burbidge, Intellectual Property Partner at Gunnercooke LLP in London - firstname.lastname@example.org #domain #domainname #IP #intellectualproperty #trademark #tech #technology #ownership